DOI-USGS/ds-pipelines-targets-2-course/responses/31-object-targets.md

 As stated above, object targets are R objects that represent intermediate objects in an analysis.

-"R objects" are common in the example pipelines we have shown before.
+Object targets are common in the example pipelines we have shown before.
 They are distinguished from file targets in the following ways:
 - The target name does not have a file extension (e.g., "_csv") and resembles an R variable name (because that is basically what the object target is)
-- The function that creates the target returns some data to generate the target as opposed to writing to or creating a file, a la `write.file(target_file)` (there are all kinds of functions that write files, including `write.csv`, `cat`, `write_feather`, `nc_create`, etc).
-Data can be returned from a function either because R functions return the value of the last expression evaluated or because the function explicitly specifies what is returned, such as using `return(target_data)`.
+- The function that creates the target returns some data to generate the target as opposed to creating or appending to a file, e.g., with `write_csv`, `ggsave`, `write_feather`, `nc_create`, etc. The return value of a function is either the value of the last expression in the function or the argument to a call to `return()`.

 These objects are often used because they offer a brevity advantage over files (e.g., you don't need to pass in a filename to the function) and preserve the classes and formatting of the data, which makes it a bit easier to keep dates, factors, and other special data types from changing when you write - and then later read in - a file (such as a .csv).
 Objects also give you the illusion that they aren't taking up space in your project directory and make workspaces look a bit tidier.

 The "illusion" :tophat::rabbit: of objects not taking up space is because behind the scenes, these objects are actually written to file (.rds files, to be specific).
-You can see what exists under the hood with `dir('_targets/objects')`
+You can see what exists under the hood with `dir('_targets/objects')`.
+The default is for `targets` to store these as `.rds` files.
+There are other formats that can be used to store the intermediate objects; if you're curious, check out the documentation for the `format` argument to `tar_target()`.

-And I was able to take a look at that same object referenced in {{ repoUrl }}/issues/{{ store.many_targets_id }} by using
+You can take a look at that same object referenced in {{ repoUrl }}/issues/{{ store.many_targets_id }} by using
 ```r
 readRDS('_targets/objects/map.config')
 $missing_data